 The downside is the saving throw.
 Large creatures will have no issue against a constitution save, thus limiting the potential.
-Not to mention, a successful save results in only half damage.
+Not to mention, successful save results in only half the damage.

 The spell does increase in damage as it gets up-cast, but ultimately all low-level area of effect spells fall a little short at higher levels.
 The spell is also indiscriminate of friend and foe, meaning your allies can be shoved out and take damage as well.

 The base classes that have access to Thunderwave are the Bard, Druid, Sorcerer, and Wizard.
 There are a few subclasses that have access to the spell, including the Arcane Trickster Rogue, Eldritch Knight Fighter, Armorer and Artillerist Artificer, Tempest Cleric, and Fathomless Warlock.